 There are any number of ways to approach this if your gut is telling you something.
 Not talking about it may leave you feeling troubled and alone with all the thoughts and feelings you might be having.
 In general, it’s important to have the talk.
 You are likely feeling scared.
 That’s completely natural.

 Then what?
 What if your spouse says “yes”?
-Will your marriage survive this affair?
+Will your relationship survive this affair?
 Can you learn to forgive?
 Do you want to forgive?
-These are all valid questions and we will be examining what indicators show that your marriage may or may not survive an affair.
+These are all valid questions and we will be examining what indicators show that your relationship may or may not survive an affair.
 It is completely up to you and your partner.

 Practical Things You Can Try